 Have you ever had a habit or addiction that you were positive you had left behind ten residences ago, only to find that it was just hiding in a box on the top shelf of your closet waiting to come out, be dusted off, and screw with your life?
 For me, that little trinket that I can’t seem to throw away, is actually a disease called Bulimia.
 No matter how far removed I feel I have become from it, something will happen in my life and my screwed up brain will let it back in with open arms to abuse my body.
 WTF?

 A few years back for Vegan MOFO I did a special series of post for Vegan Mainstream, the first of which was titled, How Vegan Saved My Life, which briefly touched on my battle with bulimia.
-Some find it odd that I am willing to talk about, others are made uncomfortable, but more often than not when I do open up about it helps, whether the person I am speaking to is suffering themselves or have a loved one who is struggling.
+Some find it odd that I am willing to talk about, others are made uncomfortable hearing my story, but more often than not when I do open up about my issues it helps, whether the person I am speaking to is suffering themselves or have a loved one who is struggling.
 Don’t get me wrong.
 I don’t usually just blurt out in day-to-day conversation about my issues with my self-image, but I will share when I feel I can help.

 I have decided to write today, so just maybe if there is someone out there feeling alone, or concerned about a loved one, this might cross their path and help in some way.
 Also, more selfishly because my silent enemy has been haunting me something terrible lately and I am hoping that facing it head on and remembering how I have made it this far will force it back into the dark hole it came from and hopefully stay away longer this time.
 For you see, I can’t kill it or make it ago away.
 It’s always waiting in the back of my head looking for a weak spot to break in.
 It has been approximately three and a half years since we duked it out last, roughly the same time I began Don’t Fear the Vegan.

 When did it start?
 Here is my story: